appdotnet/api-spec/content/docs/guides/create-an-app.md

     <b>Remember</b>: An access token is just like a password.
 It will allow applications to interact with the API on your behalf.
 So, keep it secret.
 </div>

+## Launching your app

+Before you learn more about the API and start building your app, we want to make sure you know about some other opportunities for when you're ready to launch your app.

+### Directory

+We want to make sure App.net users can find all the great apps that get created so we created the [App.net Directory](https://directory.app.net/).
+To include your app in the directory, you must [**register your app with us**](https://alpha.app.net/developer/apps/).
+For more information about how the directory, please see the [Directory Requirements](https://mml.desk.com/customer/portal/articles/779115-what-are-the-criteria-for-being-accepted-into-the-app-net-directory-).

+### Developer Incentive Program

+To financially reward the development of great apps, [we announced the Developer Incentive Program](http://blog.app.net/2012/09/27/announcing-the-app-net-developer-incentive-program/).
+If you'd like to include your app you must [**register for the Developer Incentive Program**](https://alpha.app.net/developer/enrollment/).

 ## What's Next?

 Now that you have an access token you can use it to access authenticated parts of the API.